Riley-Py/UWaterloo-Work/MSE 253/Module 5 - Functions of Discrete and Continuous Random Variables, Moments.md

 - More details can be found in the slides

 ## Moments
-- Used to characterize distribution of random variables
+- Used to characterize distribution/shape of random variables (*Moment*)
 -